It’s a stage most German Shepherd puppy owners always ask about – teething.

 German Shepherd Teething Age – When Do German Shepherds Start Teething?

-Puppies start teething from around 6-8 weeks of age when their puppy teeth are fully grown in.
+Puppies usually start teething from around 6-8 weeks of age when their puppy teeth are fully grown in.

 When Do German Shepherd Puppies Stop Teething?

 Puppies stop teething at around 6 months of age when the last of their adult teeth are finished growing in, and all their puppy teeth have fallen out.

 Some vets may also tell you that there can be a secondary, more minor stage of teething where the adult teeth are grown in, but they then settle into the jawline.

 German Shepherd Teething Stages and Process – What Are The Stages Of Teething?

 Let’s start by pointing out that German Shepherd adults have different types of teeth.